CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 # How to Use

 Begin by logging into the system by entering a username and password and hitting the login button.
-If the entered username and password corresponds to a user in the system, you will be presented with a screen showing

-- visual feature 1
-...
-- visual feature n

-with the following functionality

-- use case 1
-...
-- use case n

-if the username and password do not correspond to a user in the system, you will be presented to a screen allowing you to return to the login screen.

 In our database (main -> database -> HR_DB.sqlite -> employees), there are some test users.
 You may log in as any of the existing users by the username and password.

+If the username and password do not correspond to a user in the system, you will be presented to a screen allowing you to return to the login screen.

+If the entered username and password corresponds to a user in the system, you will be presented with a screen displaying the appropriate system features.

 # Main Features